Pediatric

 Children should have their first comprehensive eye exam at six months, then again at three years old, and once more before they enter kindergarten.

-Once a child is in school, they should have a comprehensive eye exam at least once every two years if no vision correction is needed.
-If a child has been prescribed eyeglasses or contact lenses, then they should be examined on an annual basis or as recommended by the optometrist.
+Once a child is in school, they should have a comprehensive eye exam at least once every year, especially if they have been prescribed eyeglasses or contact lenses.

-The eye exam methods we use depend on the age of the child, but in all cases, the comprehensive eye exam for a child will include learning about their history, testing their vision, determining whether eyeglasses are needed, testing the alignment of their eyes, conducting an eye health evaluation, and if needed, prescribing eyeglasses.
+The eye exam methods we use depend on the age of the child.
+Generally, a kid’s eye exam will include learning about their medical and family history, testing their vision, determining whether vision correction is needed, testing eye alignment, conducting an eye health evaluation, and prescribing eyeglasses or contacts if necessary.

 What are some common vision problems in children?